webarch-coop/ansible-role-ansible/README.md

 This repo contains an Ansible role for [installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html), [Ansible Lint](https://github.com/ansible/ansible-lint), [Molecule](https://github.com/ansible-community/molecule) and other [Python Package Index](https://pypi.org/) (PyPI) packages on Debian Bookworm, Debian Bullseye and Ubuntu Jammy.

-The version of [Ansible provided by Debian Bullseye](https://packages.debian.org/bullseye/ansible) and the version provided by [Ubuntu Jammy](https://packages.ubuntu.com/jammy/ansible) is `2.10.7` and when this role is run on these distros Ansible itself will be installed for the user running this role.
+The version of [Ansible provided by Debian Bullseye](https://packages.debian.org/bullseye/ansible) and the version provided by [Ubuntu Jammy](https://packages.ubuntu.com/jammy/ansible) is `2.10.7` and when this role is run on these distros Ansible itself will be installed using into a virtual environment using `pipx` for the user running this role.

-This role is currently set to more-or-less match the Ansible version available on [Debian Bookworm](https://packages.debian.org/bookworm/ansible-core) (the version strings are set in the [defaults/main.yml](defaults/main.yml) file).
+This role is set to more-or-less match the Ansible version available on [Debian Bookworm](https://packages.debian.org/bookworm/ansible-core) (the version strings are set in the [defaults/main.yml](defaults/main.yml) file).

-**Note** The `master` branch of this role is used for development and testing, currently it is a WIP to replace `pip` with `pipx`.
+On Debian Bookworm `pip` is used to install a newer versions of `ansible-lint` than Debian provides and `molecule`, which is not packaged by Debian.

 ## Usage